open-sdg/open-sdg/docs/configuration.md

 * `scopes`: A list of the "scopes" that you would like to include in the form.
 If let blank, this will default to "national" and "global".
 * `exclude_fields`: A list of the fields that you would like to omit from the form.
+* `translated`: This setting is only for multilingual implementations that are using the "subfolder approach" for multilingual metadata.
+When this option is enabled, the contents of the metadata forms are translated (based on the current language), to allow you to save different files for each language.
+If you are not using the "subfolder approach" for multilingual metadata (or you don't know what that is) then you can safely leave this disabled.

 For example: